Antiz96/arch-update/README.md

 ![check_for_updates](https://github.com/user-attachments/assets/efd190f5-4338-4204-a19b-0a6f138b4435)

 If there are new available updates, the systray icon shows a red circle and a desktop notification indicating the number of available updates is sent.
-You can directly run Arch-Update from it or close / dismiss it thanks to the related click actions.
+You can directly run Arch-Update from it or close / dismiss it thanks to the related click actions:

 ![notif](https://github.com/user-attachments/assets/ce8c9229-9b36-484a-8561-bcb69b06310a)

 You can see the list of available updates from the menu by right-clicking the systray icon.
 A dropdown menu displaying the number and the list of pending updates is dynamically created for each sources that have some (Packages, AUR, Flatpak).
 A "All" dropdown menu gathering the number and the list of pending updates for all sources is dynamically created if at least 2 different sources have pending updates:

+*Clicking on the entry for a package opens the upstream project's URL in your web browser (except for Flatpak packages)*

 ![all](https://github.com/user-attachments/assets/798a4712-254b-470c-b83d-de2f3fcbdad4)